How To Setup Hermes With Ollama (Best Models 2026)

 Can I run multiple Ollama models in Hermes?

-Yes — define them as separate providers in config and switch as needed.
+Yes.
+Define them as separate providers in config and switch as needed.

 What's the smallest model that works well?

+Gemma 4 at around 7GB is the floor.
 Smaller models struggle with tool use.

 Do I need a GPU?

-A modern laptop CPU handles small models fine.
+Not strictly.
+Ollama uses CPU and GPU as available, and a modern laptop CPU handles small models fine.

 Which model is best for web scraping?

-DeepSeek — solid tool use and reasoning.
+DeepSeek wins thanks to solid tool use and reasoning.

 Which model is best for code generation?

-Qwen 3.6 (or its cloud variant Qwen 3.5).
+Qwen 3.6 or its cloud variant Qwen 3.5.

 Should beginners use cloud or local?